Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Cumulocity IoT does have an MQTT endpoint but does not yet allow connecting generic MQTT devices.
 This project addresses this gap by providing the following artifcats:

-* A Microservice - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect to a MQTT Broker, a generic Data Mapper & Expression Language  for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
+* A **Microservice** - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect to a MQTT Broker, a generic Data Mapper & Expression Language  for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
-* A Frontend - uses the exposed endpoints of the Microservice to configure a MQTT Broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.
+* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a MQTT Broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.

 Using this project you are able to connect to any MQTT Broker and map any JSON-based payload on any topic dynamically to